 New Staff (including temporary staff and volunteers) - On induction all new members of staff will be provided with training in child protection.
-This will include a copy of this policy, the Staff handbook which includes the Code of Conduct for staff, whistle blowing policy, behaviour policy & Online safety policy; be made aware of the identity of key people -DSL& deputy -Mrs H Seddon, Mrs L Donnelly and provided with Part One of KCSiE and Annex A. All staff should be aware of these policies and have read them and signed to acknowledge that they have done so and that they understand them and should be able to pursue an outcome if concerns are raised.
+This will include a copy of this policy, the Staff handbook which includes the Code of Conduct for staff, whistle blowing policy, behaviour policy & Online safety policy - which will includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring; be made aware of the identity of key people -DSL& deputy - Mrs A Whawell, Mrs H Seddon, Mrs L Donnelly & Mr I Ravenhill and provided with Part One of KCSiE.
+All staff should be aware of these policies and have read them and signed to acknowledge that they have done so and that they understand them and should be able to pursue an outcome if concerns are raised.
 Signed and dated acknowledgement of reading and understanding the KCSiE and these policies is kept in individual staff files.
+PREVENT training is also undertaken by all new staff (unless existing training is still in date).

-A record of all staff safeguarding training is kept in individual staff files and by Mrs Seddon;
+A record of all staff safeguarding training is kept in individual staff files and by Mrs Seddon.